SAP/spartacus-docs/_pages/contributing/feature-flags-and-code-deprecation.md

 Feature flags allows to:
 1. Differentiate features based on feature level, which corresponds to minor version number
 2. Differentiate features based on explicit feature flag
-   -  Explicit feature flags can be linked to feature level, which effectively means they are enabled by default for this level
+   -  Explicit feature flags can be linked to feature level, which means they are enabled by default for this particular level

 ### Deciding if you need a feature flag